zakmafia/hst-office/README.md

 ## 💻 **Technologies Used**

-We've built our application using some of the latest technologies:
+We've built the application using some of the latest technologies:

 - **Django:** A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 - **Celery:** An asynchronous task queue/job queue based on distributed message passing.